 The trade deadline has passed, Maddux has said goodbye and it is 100 degrees in Chicago, sounds like it is time to talk about next year.
 Monday’s acquisition of Cesar Izturis was somewhat of a coup by Jim Hendry.
 It is one thing to land prospects, but to land an All-Star shortstop was one heck of a deal.
 We have chided Jim Hendry this entire season, but he deserves a nice hand for that move.
 Hopefully this will be just the beginning of an onslaught of transactions to improve the entire ball club.
-For the past two months everyone has thrown around their ideas for 2007, but now that the deadline has passed and the smoke has cleared, I wanted to discuss my ideas and hopes for the 2007 edition of your Chicago Cubs.

 (For the sake of brevity, I am going on the assumption that Aramis Ramirez will stay in Chicago, therefore, not leaving third base up for debate.)

 Derrek Lee, Aramis, Barrett, Izturis, Cedeno, Murton and Jones will all be returning for the ’07 season.

 Step 1 – Sign Juan Pierre.
 Sure, he has had a down season, but at the very least, that will make him a little cheaper than he would have been.
 Also, I do not believe that there is a better option available.
 The Cubs gave away Ricky Nolasco for JP; they need to keep him around.
 When JP scores the Cubs are 12 or 13 games above .500.